-Coach Taylor's wife once told me that as hard as it was to see in the midst of the moment, I was only at the beginning of my life.
-While most of those football heroes around Dillon were coming to the tail end of their own glory, starting to sputter like the sparks that leap before the growing ash, I had a whole world stretched out before me.
+Mrs. Taylor once told me that as hard as it was to see in the moment, I was only at the beginning of my life.
+While most of those football heroes around Dillon were coming to the tail end of their own glory, starting to sputter like the sparks that leap before the ash, I had a whole world stretched out before me.
 I was going on to have a career that I loved, and women were going to flock to me.

 "I'm right 100% of the time," Mrs. Taylor said to me in that high school library, between the walls of the only world I'd ever known, in a small town in the west end of Texas.
 "You can ask my husband."

 Every now and then I go back to Dillon to see my parents, and I'm glad I've escaped.
-I see Tim Riggins living in that house he built with his own hands, working at a bar by night and assistant coaching the Panthers by day to try to reclaim some small part of the slipping-away past.
+I see Tim Riggins living in that house he built with his own hands, working at a bar by night and assistant coaching the Panthers by day and trying to reclaim some small part of a glory that has slipped away.
 I see him drinking on his front porch, just watching the sunset.
-I see Tyra Collete leaving his front door in the morning, without the promise of anything more than a one-night stand, but coming back the next night, and the next.
-I see her down at Buddy's, talking about her big plans and dreams, but snowed under by student loans, having taken seven years just to earn a B.A.
-I see her looking through the want ads for Dallas and Austin and other big cities, editing her resume against the bar with a red pen, and sending it out into a dried-up job market, while she waitresses at Buddy's.
-I see Smash Williams driving back for Christmas in the hummer that's going to be repossessed soon, now that he's been kicked out of the NFL.
+I see Tyra Collette leaving his front door in the morning, without the promise of anything more than a one-night stand, but coming back the next night, and the next.
+I see her down at Buddy's bar talking about her big plans and dreams, but snowed under by the student loans she accumulated in the seven years it took her to earn a B.A., living with her mother until she gets "back on her feet," as if she was ever on them to begin with.
+I see her looking through the want ads for Dallas and Austin and other big cities, editing her resume against the bar with a red pen, and sending it out into a dried-up job market, while she waitresses.

 I'm glad I've escaped, but I'm still not sure if what I've escaped to is what I want either.
 Some days I think maybe I just won't show up at work.
 What if I just got in my Mustang one day and drove all the way from coast to coast, showed up in Phili, knocked on Coach Taylor's front door, and said, "Need an assistant coach?"